deathbeds/poser/readme.md

-# `articles` compose functions
+# `articles` compose complex functions

-`articles` provides a generic chainable model for function compositions.  `articles` relies on a large portion of the python data model to create a typographically dense interface to function compositions.
+`articles` are untyped functional programming objects in Python _with all the side effects_.
+They provide a typographically efficient way of expressing complex ideas in code.

                 pip install git+https://github.com/tonyfast/articles